Visa and deportation controversies in the second Trump administration: Yunseo Chung

-Chung is a Columbia University student who came to the United States from South Korea at age 7 and is a lawful permanent resident with a green card.
+Chung is a Columbia University student who came to the U.S. from South Korea at age 7 and is a lawful permanent resident with a green card.
 On March 5, she was among a group of protesters arrested during a sit-in at Barnard College to express solidarity with students protesting the Gaza war who had been expelled.
 Charges against Chung were dropped.
-The government characterized the protest as "pro-Hamas," an argument which Chung's lawyer rejected, saying "The idea that a valedictorian just shows some humanity to fellow people is somehow a threat to U.S. foreign policy, and it really makes you wonder what's going on with our foreign policy."
+The government characterized the protest as "pro-Hamas", a claim Chung's lawyer rejected, saying, "The idea that a valedictorian just shows some humanity to fellow people is somehow a threat to U.S. foreign policy, and it really makes you wonder what's going on with our foreign policy."

-On March 10, federal law enforcement told her lawyer that her permanent resident status was being revoked.
+On March 10, federal law enforcement told Chung's lawyer that Chung's permanent resident status was being revoked.
 Agents searched for Chung at her dorm and her parents' home, though she was not there.
 Federal agents had searched for Chung at various Columbia residences pursuant to a federal criminal warrant for harboring out-of-status noncitizens.
 Chung's lawyer filed a petition for a writ of habeas corpus in the District Court for the Southern District of New York, and the case was assigned to judge Naomi Reice Buchwald, who ruled that Chung could not be detained for the time being.
-The stay on Chung's detention was extended in May, and blocked by a federal court ruling in June.
+The stay on Chung's detention was extended in May and blocked by a federal court ruling in June.

+Beto Coral

+Franklin Humberto "Beto" Coral Garrido is a Colombian who had a pending asylum application to the US.
+He is an active supporter of former Colombian president Gustavo Petro and has expressed opposition to far-right Colombian president Abelardo de la Espriella.
+On June 16, 2026, ICE arrested Coral in front of his 12-year-old son and his dog.
+When Coral showed the officers copies of his asylum application and approved work permit, they presented a letter from US Secretary of State Marco Rubio purporting to terminate his work permit because his advocacy "undermines US foreign policy interests in Colombia's democratic processes".
+Days after his arrest, Coral had still not obtained legal representation because he was being moved between jurisdictions.
+A former ICE legal officer accused Rubio of "Castro-like heavy-handed tactics", while DHS said Coral had violated US law by overstaying a tourist visa and would remain in custody pending removal proceedings.
+Coral accepted voluntary departure to Colombia in July 2026.
+He has since left Colombia.